GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Measuring the Unreliability: LLM Benchmark

 \section{Measuring the Unreliability: LLM Benchmark}

-We benchmark 13 state-of-the-art LLMs on citation generation tasks, leveraging \citeb to verify each output against authoritative bibliographic sources.
-Our goal is to establish the prevalence of citation hallucination at its source and identify factors that may influence reliability.
+In this section, we present the LLM benchmark results, aiming to quantify how often LLMs hallucinate citations and what factors affect their accuracy.

-\textbf{Statistics Overview.} Despite the structured JSON format specified in our prompts, a notable fraction of models struggled to adhere to the requested format, resulting in unparseable outputs.
+\textbf{Format Compliance and Statistics Overview.} Despite the structured JSON format specified in our prompts, a notable fraction of models struggled to adhere to the requested format, resulting in unparseable outputs.
 In total, we obtained 20,653 well-formed JSON outputs from 22,800 interactions (90.58\% format compliance) and successfully extracted 331,809 citations from the expected 375,440 (88.38\% extraction rate).
 Of these extracted citations, 164,933 (49.71\%) were verified as valid, while 166,876 (50.29\%) were invalid.
 We treat invalid citations as fabricated and manually checked two random samples (400 valid, 400 invalid).
-Valid accuracy was 100\%, and invalid accuracy was 98\% (392/400); the remaining 8 cases were non-paper sources (4), out-of-domain works (1), or poorly indexed items (3), suggesting relatively low false positive rates and confirm the high precision of the verification pipeline.
+Valid accuracy was 100\%, and invalid accuracy was 98\% (392/400); the remaining 8 cases were non-paper sources (4), out-of-domain works (1), or poorly indexed items (3), suggesting relatively low false positive rates in our verification process.